MicrosoftDocs/architecture-center/docs/anti-patterns/no-caching/index.md

 This code forms part of the [CachingDemo sample application][fullDemonstrationOfProblem].

-This anti-pattern typically occurs because:
+This antipattern typically occurs because:

-- It is easier to write code that reads and writes data directly to a data store.
+- It is easier to write code that reads and writes data directly to a data store. <<RBC: This seems like an odd thing to include, or an odd way to word it.
+But maybe it's very important and I'm just not the audience...>>

 - There is a perception that users always demand to see the most recent data, and caching  may lead to them being presented with out-of-date information.

-- There is a concern over the overhead of maintaining the accuracy and freshness of cached data and the coding complications that this might entail.
+- There is concern about the overhead of maintaining the accuracy and freshness of cached data and the coding complications that this might cause.

-- Direct access to data might form part of an on-premises system where network latency is not an issue, the system runs on expensive high-performance hardware, and caching is not considered.
-If this system is migrated to the cloud network latency is increased, and it is typically hosted on commodity hardware in a remote datacenter.
+- Direct access to data might form part of an on-premises system where network latency is not an issue, the system runs on expensive high performance hardware, and caching is not considered.
+If this system is migrated to the cloud, network latency is increased, and it is typically hosted on commodity hardware in a remote datacenter.
 An explicit decision needs to be made to explore the possible performance benefits of caching.

 - A lack of awareness that caching is a possibility in a given scenario.
-A common example concerns the use of ETags when implementing a web API.
+A common example concerns the use of ETags when implementing a Web API.

 - The benefits (and sometimes the drawbacks) of using a cache are misunderstood.